edgar-code-repository/code-coverage-with-jacoco/README.md

 ![](./screenshots/jacoco_report_directory.png)

-**Right now, there are no tests available as you can see in the generated report:**
+**Right now, the report says there is a code coverage of 7% in missed instructions and 0% in missed branches:**

 ![Report1](./screenshots/jacoco_report_1.png)